Shaolong214/AI-Interview-mocker/README.md

 Visit the live application at [ai-interview-mocker-sage.vercel.app](https://ai-interview-mocker-sage.vercel.app).

-# EvAI Interview Coach
+# AIY Interview Coach

-Welcome to **EvAI Interview Coach**!
+Welcome to **AIY Interview Coach**!
 This application, named after Evans, leverages cutting-edge technologies to provide users with AI-driven mock interviews, helping them prepare effectively for real-world interviews.
 Built with Next.js, React, Drizzle ORM, and powered by Google Gemini AI, this platform ensures a seamless and interactive user experience.

 Table of Contents
 -----------------